aws/aws-cdk-rfcs/text/0001-cdk-update.md

 ### What are we launching today?

-The `cdk deploy --watch` and `cdk deploy --accelerated` command features, with support for rapid update of Lambda function code, images for ECS and Fargate task definitions, and AWS StepFunction workflows.
+The `cdk deploy --watch` and `cdk deploy --hotswap` command features, with support for rapid update of Lambda function code, images for ECS and Fargate task definitions, and AWS StepFunction workflows.